What is automatic call distribution(ACD)?

 Automatic Call Distribution

-So how we can make it better?
-The solution is automatic call transfer, it is not just transferring the call but making the process more intelligent and efficient.
+So how can we make it better?
+The solution is automatic call transfer.
+It is not just transferring the call but making the process more intelligent and efficient.
 Let us understand with the following example.

 A customer dials the customer care number of a bank, and the IVR responds to the customer and asks to provide the information.
 IVR prompts for the information and options.